 This natural nootropic has the ability to manage anxiety levels as well.
 It’s safe to say that this also works well in managing the attention span of adults suffering from ADHD.
 Still, you shouldn’t expect any potent effect same as that of Adderall.

 Over the years, clinical trials revealed the potential of Rhodiola Rosea as an all-natural medication for ADHD.
 This is due to the effect that induces focus and attention.
-It’s also one of the best nootropic options for people with ADHD who are easily exhausted at work and school.
+It’s also one of the best nootropics for focus for those who are easily exhausted at work and school.

 If you’re looking for a supplement, check out the Gaia Herbs Rhodiola Rosea dietary supplement.
 Each capsule contains 850 mg of Rhodiola and can be taken twice daily.